(Approved by the Library Board January 22, 2007; Amended April 19, 2009 and September 22, 2009; Revised October 19, 2015; November 19, 2018.)

 Philosophy and Scope of the Collection

 St. Louis County Library serves a large population that is diverse in age, race, ethnicity, culture, education, socioeconomic level and lifestyle.
-Within the constraints of its budget, the Library selects materials in a variety of formats to support the informational, educational, cultural and recreational needs of the population it serves.
+Within the constraints of its budget, the Library selects a diverse range of materials in a variety of formats to support the informational, educational, cultural and recreational needs of the population it serves.
 The Library provides a general collection of circulating materials embracing broad areas of knowledge and literary and cultural genres.
 Included are works of enduring value and timely materials on current issues.
 Collections are reviewed and revised on an ongoing basis to meet contemporary needs.

 Patron use is the most powerful influence on the Library's collection.
 Serious consideration is given to purchasing patron-requested materials when these requests meet collection objectives.
 In addition to purchase requests, circulation and holds levels are all closely monitored, triggering the purchase of new items and additional copies of high demand titles.
 In addition to patron demand, selections are made to provide depth and diversity of viewpoint to the existing collection.